PHart3/colimits-agda/README.md

 ## Overview

-  This Agda code accompanies our paper [Coslice Colimits in Homotopy Type Theory](https://phart3.github.io/colimits-paper.pdf).
+  This Agda code accompanies our CSL 2025 paper [Coslice Colimits in Homotopy Type Theory](https://doi.org/10.4230/LIPIcs.CSL.2025.46).
-  (The link points to the preprint.)
   It has been checked with Agda 2.6.4.3.

 ## Organization

 - `HoTT-Agda/`

   A stripped down version of Andrew Swan's [HoTT-Agda](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) branch, with local changes for general lemmas we proved during the development.

   It also includes a proof of the 2-coherence of the Suspension-Loop adjunction and some properties of homogeneous types (used for the proof of 2-coherence).

   See `HoTT-Agda/README.md` for the license of the work inside this directory.